tmurray222/springbootmaze/README.md

 * correctmaze: Display of the maze as solved thus far.
 Within this, the solverbuttons div is hidden as soon as the maze is solved or is found non-solvable.
 * incorrectmaze: Any error messages found within MazeBuilder.
 Try mangling one of the input files by removing or adding characters.
 * sadhorn: A little audio feedback (via SoundCloud) if the maze is valid but cannot be solved.
 Try walling in the "B" cell so it can't be reached.
+(I had a little fun with this.)
 * fireworks: A little celebration once the maze is properly solved.
+(I had a little fun with this as well.)

 # Packaging
 This is a Spring Boot application.
 Assuming I'm using GitHub properly, you should be able to clone the repository and build the